 Thank you for volunteering to coach!
-The Club truly appreciates all of you and the work that you do.
-As a coach you are not only teaching the great game of soccer but you are also being positive role models for today's youth.
+We truly appreciate all of the work that you do!
+As a coach, you are not only teaching the great game of soccer but you are also being a role models for the youth in the community.
 This doesn't go unnoticed.
-Thank you, thank you, thank you.
+Thank you, thank you, thank you!